EsterKitengu/investigating-impacts-elnino-public-health/README.md

-- 👋 Hi, I’m @EsterKitengu
-- 👀 I’m interested in mathematical modelling and climate change
+- 👋 Hi, I’m @EsterKitengu.
+I’m interested in mathematical modelling and climate change
 - 🌱 I’m currently investigating the impacts of El Nino 2023 on public health in Kenya and future projections